 Pfizer, Teva reach deal to allow generic Viagra

+Other drugmakers also are dealing with a wave of patent expirations that have hurt their revenue.
 The patent protecting another erectile dysfunction drug, Eli Lilly and Co.’s Cialis, also expires in 2017.

 Shares of Pfizer fell 8 cents to $30.17 in Tuesday afternoon trading, while the Standard & Poor’s 500 index also dropped slightly.
 U.S.-traded shares of Teva climbed 16 cents to $39.88.